 Wine tasting is finally here!
 Now that you’ve studied the color of your wine and you’ve smelled the aroma it’s produced, it’s time to taste your wine.
 You’re going to want to take a small sip of your wine, swirl it around in your mouth, and then spit it out.
 You can swallow it, but if you’re tasting a series of wines, it’s best not to overload your senses.
 The tongue can pick up on many different tastes.
 Does it taste bitter?
 Does it taste salty?
 Is it sweet?
 There should be a correlation between the taste and the aroma.
 The notes you’ve picked up through smelling your wine should match up with the taste.

 Wine tasting can be a fun hobby for those that are willing to pick it up.
-You could start with a bottle of pinot grigio and repeatedly sample it until you feel confident or just dive right into tasting a series.
-Invite some friends over some time and ask taste wine with them!
+You could start with a bottle of pinot grigio and repeatedly sample it until you feel confident, or just dive right into tasting a series.
+Invite some friends over some time and taste wine with them!
 Using what you’ve learned in this guide, help them pay attention to things they might’ve not caught on to!
 Over time you can improve the craft of wine tasting and maybe try becoming a sommelier!